 by Mark Hannuksela Sports Writer Sometime around the middle of April, when most every college football team in the country was in the processof conducting their annual spring drills, and most everyone else was looking forward to the coming of summer, there was a meeting.
 Rather insignificant actually, at least at the time.
 Two old friends got together over a few beers, and sat around talking football.
 Then, one of them got an idea.
 "You know something Dan, I've got this terrible quarterback problem.
 I've got two pretty good ones, and a freshman that's going to be something.
 One almost beat Ohio State last year, the other one almost beat you.
 I don't know what I'm going to do."
 "Huh, you think you've got problems," siad his friend.
 "I've got three good ones that want to start, and two more will be here in August.
-I don't know what I'm going to do either.'
+I don't know what I'm going to do." three good ones that want to start, and two more will be here an August.
+I don't know what I'm going to do either.''
 "Well we're having a problem with the press too.
-They keep bothering me, wanting to know who my starter's going to be."
+They keep bothering me, wanting to know who my starter's going to be.''
 "We've got the same problem.
-Those poor...never leave us alone do they?"
-Boy that's for sure.
+Those poor...never leave us alone do they?''
+"Boy that's for sure.
 I've got half a mind to just let those...wait and find out when the guy walks out on the field for our opener."
-Wow, that's pretty bold.
+"Wow, that's pretty bold.
 Little too unorthadox for me though.
+Still, it'd serve them right."
+You can say that again.

-Still, it'd serve them right.'
-"You can say that again."
 "It'd serve them right."
 To make a long story short, the first old coach managed to convince the second old coach a few beers later that this indeed was a good idea.
-Both decided that this daring course of action was going to be theirs come opening day The secrecy caused a lot of problems, the fans were irate.
+Both decided that this daring course of action was a good idea.
+Both decided that this daring course of action was going to be theirs come opening day.
+The secrecy caused a lot of problems, the fans were irate.
 "We want to know who our quarterback is going to be," they shouted. "you can't do this to us."
 Yes, they were livid.
-There were also problems with the press.
+There were al.p problems with the press.
 Nobody would tell them what they wanted to know, so the rumors started flying.
-"They're going with experience; it'll be one of the seniors." and "They're looking to the future; one of the freshman will get the nod," were most common here, while on the intestiman win get the nod," were most common here, while on the other side of the border, they were saying "It'll be the senior, the sophomore choked in the big game," and "It'll be the sophomore, the senior choked in the big game."
+"They're going with experience; it'll be one of the seniors." and "They're looking 'to the future; one of the freshman will get the nod," were most common here, while on the other side of the border, they were saying "It'll be the senior, the sophomore choked in the big game."
 Meanwhile, in the camps, the coaches struggled to make their decisions.
 All candidates performed well.
 All moved their respective offenses.
 There were no real standouts, and no complete flops.
-The comperition was very intense complete flops.
+The competition was very intense. complete flops.
 The competition was very intense.